barbell-math/util/generators/structDefaultInit/README.md

 quotes.

-Given the example used throughout this file, with the information from the inline arguments and the struct tags the following code will be generated:
+Given the example used throughout this file, with the information from the inline arguments and the comment args the following code will be generated:

 ```
 package <package>